rdguez-mariano/rdguez-mariano.github.io/pages/hyperdescriptors.md

 ### About [ASIFT](http://demo.ipol.im/demo/my_affine_sift/)
 The present IMAS version shares with ASIFT the idea of simulating affine distortions.
 Two main differences are observed:
-* The set of affine simulations.
-ASIFT generates overlapping affine distortions whereas this IMAS version applies near optimal coverings as in [Covering the Space of Tilts.](/pages/imas).
+* **The set of affine simulations**.
+ASIFT generates overlapping affine distortions whereas this IMAS version applies near optimal coverings as in the paper [Covering the Space of Tilts](/pages/imas).
-* The structure.
-ASIFT applies the SIFT method among all possible combinations of simulated query and target images; whereas this IMAS version extracts all descriptors coming from all simulated images, stores them into hyper-descriptors belonging to either query or target images, and then compares the two sets of hyper-descriptors with an IMAS-Matcher.
+* **The structure**.
+ASIFT applies the SIFT method among all possible combinations of simulated query and target images; whereas this IMAS version compares in a single stage both set of hyper-descriptors coming from the query and target images.

 #### Reproducing our comparison to ASIFT
 To reproduce our results concerning ASIFT you can download the following file: [tests_newIMAS_vs_oldIMAS.zip](/data/tests_newIMAS_vs_oldIMAS.zip).
 This file contains the ASIFT code modified only to activate/deactivate filters, to obtain a more verbose mode, to add more descriptors (i.e. RootSIFT, HALF-SIFT), to select different coverings, etc. In any case, this version of ASIFT is a more complete one than the one proposed in [IPOL](http://www.ipol.im/pub/art/2011/my-asift/).
 Once extracted, execute the following bash scripts: